-Warranty claims following repairs can be accepted only if the repair has been performed by an authorized STIHL Service Shop using original STIHL spare parts.
+Warranty claims following repairs can be accepted only if the repair has been performed by an authorized STIHL Service dealer using original STIHL spare parts.

-Original STIHL parts can be identified by the STIHL part number, the logo STIHL and the STIHL parts symbol 5.
-The symbol may appear alone on small parts.
+Original STIHL parts can be identified by the STIHL part number, the STIHL\ logo and the STIHL parts symbol G• The symbol may appear alone on small parts.
+For periods of about 3 months or longer: